cyrildever/feistel/README.md

 ### Other implementations

-For those interested, I also made another implementation of this Feistel cipher in [Typescript](https://github.com/cyrildever/feistel-cipher).
+For those interested, I also made another implementation of these ciphers in [Typescript](https://github.com/cyrildever/feistel-cipher).

+I also created a special library for redacting classified documents using the new FPE cipher.
+Feel free to [contact me](mailto:cdever@edgewhere.fr) about it.

+### White papers

+I wrote two white papers to finally make it a fully FPE scheme:
+* the [original one](documentation/src/latex/feistel_whitepaper.pdf) which provided an "almost" format-preserving encryption;
+* the [lastest one](documentation/src/latex/fpe_whitepaper.pdf) which elaborates on this first one to push the algorithm towards true format-preserving encryption for strings.

 ### License